agaddamu/DevOps2/Labs/usecases/usecase-2/README.md

     ![alt text](../../../images/GithubWebHook.png)
     ![alt text](../../../images/GithubWebHook2.png)
     Payload URL is the jenkins URL.
- 3. Create the jenins pipeline.
+ 3. Create the jenkins pipeline.
        - Select new item from jenkins dashboard ![alt text](../../../images/JenkinsNewItem.png)
        - Select pipeline project with any name ![alt text](../../../images/NewJenkinsPipeline.png)
        - Select any log rotation duration according to your use & enter the github URl ![alt text](../../../images/LogRotationAndGithub.png)